 After a person has acquired and preserved wealth, how should it be used?
 To answer this question, a clear definition of the financial finish line becomes essential.
 It can be a salary cap or a refusal to increase lifestyle as salary increases, a commitment to stay in a small home or not to buy expensive vehicles.
 It can take any shape you decide.
 The important thing is the commitment you make to honor God with money.

-Years ago, Christian musician Rich Mullins made a more extreme and specific choice when he realized his music could lead him toward the accumulation of great wealth.
+For example, years ago, the late Rich Mullins, who was a popular Christian musician at the time, made a more extreme and specific choice when he realized his music could lead him toward the accumulation of great wealth.
 He handed over management of his finances to trusted accountants and asked them to pay him a modest salary, whatever was the average salary of an American worker for that year.

 Rich reasoned that Jesus identified with the poor, and he wanted to be like Jesus.
 He believed making too much would render him less able to identify with the poor, becoming a hindrance to his relationship with Christ.
 He gave his money to local churches, music programs for Native American children, and he was a big supporter of Compassion International.

-One NCF giver said she has given her accountants a number.
-If the amount in her accounts surpasses the number, they are to put all the extra money into her donor-advised fund immediately.
+As another example, one NCF giver said she has given her accountants a number.
+If the amount in her accounts surpasses the number, they are to put all the extra money into her Giving Fund immediately.
 This way, she never has more than the finish line she set for herself.

 Everyone sets a finish line differently.
 The key is in being specific and sticking to it.
 Although the target may need to change over time, depending on your circumstances, the process of trying to determine how much is enough is still helpful.
 The end result is recognizing that an estimated amount, or range, is enough.